retowuest/autoMrP/README.md

 )
 ```

-During parameter tuning, models may not converge for certain parameter values and cause warning messages.
+During parameter tuning, models may not converge for certain parameter values and cause warning messages if `verbose = TRUE`.